Zocke07/Digital-Logic-Design/lab8/README.md

 ◼ Experiments, observations, and discussion
 # Project Part 1
 1. In the project you will build a simple traffic model using the FPGA board.
 The model has two sets of traffic lights (with each set having Red, Yellow, and Green LEDs).
-The R-G-Y cycle has 10 units, where the Red light lasts 5units, Yellow 1 unit, and Green 4 units.
+The R-G-Y cycle has 10 units, where the Red light lasts 5 units, Yellow 1 unit, and Green 4 units.
-2. One unit in the R-G-Y cycle is set to t unit = 1 + 0.25 * (group number) (sec).
+2. One unit in the R-G-Y cycle is set to t<sub>unit</sub> = 1 + 0.25 * (group number) (sec).
 For example, group 8 must design a counter to have a time unit of
 1 + 0.25 * 8 = 3 second
 5. Present a copy of your program when checking off.
 # Project Part 2